Happo docs

 3. Change the URL to point to /iframe.html, e.g. http://localhost:3000/iframe.html

-4. Open the javascript console
+4. Open the JavaScript console

-5. Paste this javascript snippet and hit enter: happo.nextExample().then((item) => console.log(item))
+5. Paste this JavaScript snippet and hit enter: happo.nextExample().then((item) => console.log(item))

 6. Run that code again repeatedly to step through each example (use the arrow up key to reuse the last command)